 - Residents will actively participate in the ongoing safety of the building and must be recognised by others as having a voice.

 “Bottom line, with immediate effect, Residents must feel safe and be safe and must be listened to when concerns about building safety are raised.”
 Dame J. Hackitt

 Chancellor Rishi Sunak announced in February this year a new £1bn fund to remove dangerous cladding from all private and social housing tower blocks above 18 meters across the UK.

 To find out if your property is eligible to receive the fund, the registration process will open on the 1st June and close on 31st July.
 (See building safety fund on the Government website)

 Applications for the fund then begins at the end of July (a new website is being designed specifically for this action) and will only be available to those building owners, freeholders or their managing agents who register within this 2 month timeframe.

 On Tuesday 26th May, the Government published an amendment to the statutory guidance to building safety regulations – otherwise known as Approved Document B.

-In summary, these changes ensure sprinkler and water mist systems are mandatory in all new high-rise blocks over 11 metres tall …and it comes into force on the 26th November this year!
+In summary, these changes ensure sprinkler and water mist systems are mandatory in all new high-rise blocks over 11 metres tall …and it comes into force on the 26th November 2020!

 RESIDENTS: If the cladding on your building is not safe, seek confirmation as to the actions your building owner is taking and how they intend to finance the work.
 If your building owner cannot meet the costs themselves or intends to charge you for the remediation, you should refer them to the ‘Building Safety Fund’.